 Like editing, design is an area where supply and demand is at play.
 If your designer is in demand, they will likely charge more than an unknown.

 How much should you pay?
 I think this comes down to how clear you are on what you want up front.

-In my case, I was very worried about my book’s cover design — I think in words, not images, and other than knowing that I wanted my book to look quirky and clever while still looking like a business book, I didn’t have much guidance for my designer.
-Because if this, it made sense for me to be willing to engage a designer who would be open to a higher number of revisions.
+In my case, I was very worried about my book’s cover design.
+I think in words, not images.
+Other than knowing that I wanted my book to look quirky and clever while still looking like a business book, I didn’t have much guidance for my designer.
+Because of this, it made sense for me to be willing to engage a designer who would be open to a higher number of revisions.

 By contrast, if you have a very clear idea of what you want, then you could probably find someone at the cheaper end of the spectrum to bring it to life for you.

 Like editing, whether you choose a designer who offers a flat-rate package or one who charges an hourly rate can have a significant impact on costs here.
 While Grammar Factory offers flat-rate publishing packages, our internal layout designer gets paid an hourly rate, and things can quickly blow out when books are complex or clients keep changing their mind.
 We’re currently working on a project where our internal layout costs are over $4,000 alone – and the client has just requested another round of changes.

 So, keep hourly costs and flat-rate packages in mind if you know you like to change your mind a lot.
 While an hourly rate might seem cheaper up front, it can quickly balloon out of control.